 The remote contact inputs are incorporated into a BESTlogicPlus programmable logic scheme by selecting them from the I/O group in BESTlogicPlus.
-For more details, refer to the BESTlogicPlus chapter.
+For more details, refer to the BESTlogicPlus chapter in the Configuration manual.

 Remote contact input status is available in BESTlogicPlus Programmable Logic when "None" is selected for Alarm Configuration.